Abraxas (band): Reunion: 1994—present

 In 2006, Abraxas played a concert at Lucerna Music Bar, commemorating thirty years as a band.
 The following year, the album Už je to jedno was released.
 In 2008, Slávek Janda celebrated forty years on the Czech music scene with a concert which included members of Abraxas, Slávek Janda Band, and Yandim Band.
 A DVD of the concert was also released.
-In 2009, Abraxas released the album Hlava v oblacích and toured together with Michal Pavlíček.
+In 2009, Abraxas released the album Hlava v oblacích and toured with Michal Pavlíček.

 In 2011, Abraxas went through another personnel change.
 Ivan Doležálek, who also played with Janda in SJB and Yandim Band, joined on bass, and Růžička was replaced by Eduard Štěpánek on drums.
 That year, the band celebrated 35 years of existence and on 19 October 2011, the celebrations culminated in a concert at Prague's Retro Music Hall in the presence of all the band's previous drummers as well as other guests, including Imran Musa Zangi, Matěj Ruppert, Viktor Dyk, and Varhan Orchestrovič Bauer.
 The concert was recorded and released on DVD.
 Around this time, Petr Soukup, manager, lyricist, and producer, joined the band.
 Soukup brought Abraxas back to Supraphon and produced the double album Tribute, which consisted of 28 Abraxas hits recorded by Czech pop, rock, and alternative musicians.